Peliha-ip/The-Cold-Above/README.md

 - Can't Be Erased (Use a totem of undying in a dimensional painting)
 - Build Our Machine (Craft a dimensional painting)
 - Om Nom Nom (Eat a mint)
+- Embrace the Dark (Adventure the abyss with only night vision)